ctrueden/beets-ibroadcast/README.md

 beet ibroadcast -p artist:Offspring album:Americana
 ```

-And then if you like what you see, do it again with `-p` and see how it goes.
+If you like what you see, do it again without `-p` and see how it goes.
 Once you have some confidence in the tool, you can go nuts with larger queries.

 ### How does beets-ibroadcast avoid redundant uploads?